Amsterdam/dataservices-airflow/README.md

 If you regularly reformat the Python module under development using `Ctrl + Alt + L`, the Git pre-commit hook will notcomplain about the layout of your code.

+# Structured logging

+Airflow's DAG's execution logs are configured to output in JSON format instead of plain text.
+Located in the `src/structured_logging` folder, Airflow's default logging configuration is overwritten by the `log_config.py` file.
+In this file the log handlers reference custom log handlers classes found in the `loggin_handler.py` file.
+The custom log handlers overwrite Airflow's default log handlers by subclassing them and binding them to a custom log formatter.
+The custom log handlers also define the log attributes that will be logged by adding them to the instantiation of the custom formatter.
+The custom log formatter is defined in the `logging_formatter.py` file.
+Here it uses the Python package `pythonjsonlogger` (which is based on Python logger) which be the enabler for outputting logs to json.
+In the custom log formatter you will have also the possibility to overwrite the default log attributes values if needed.